C3driK/Bash_scripts-basic/0x00-shell_basics/README.md

 The listmore script show more files including hidden files.
 The listfilesdigitonly script displays contents of a directory numerically.
 This script creates a directory within another directory expressly.
+This script is used to move a particular file from a particular directory to another folder within a different directory.